journeyapps/node-sqlcipher/README.md

 ## Building from source.

+Building from source when installing the package is only supported up to version 5.2.0.

-This is done automatically by node-pre-gyp when installing on a platform without pre-built binaries.
-This should generally not be required with later versions, since two pre-built versions (N-API 3 and N-API 6) cover all electron and node versions.
+The two pre-built versions (N-API 3 and N-API 6) cover all electron and node versions, so building from source should not be required.

-However, this does require some additional setup, and is likely to run against obscure errors when installing.

-Requirements:

-### Mac

- * `brew install openssl@1.1`

-### Windows

- * Visual Studio 2015
- * Python 2.7

 ## Usage with electron-forge / electron-rebuild